 - Outline the tasks involved in selecting a target market.

 - Identify the four Ps of the marketing mix.

 - Discuss various branding strategies and explain the benefits of packaging and labeling.

 - Describe the elements of the promotion mix

 - Identify the advantages and disadvantages of social media marketing.

 A Robot with Attitude

-Mark Tilden used to build robots for NASA that ended up being destroyed on Mars, but after seven years of watching the results of his work meet violent ends 36 million miles from home, he decided to specialize in robots for earthlings.
-He left the space world for the toy world and teamed up with Wow Wee Toys Ltd. to create “Robosapien,” an intelligent robot with an attitude.
-The 14-inch-tall robot, which is operated by remote control, has great moves.
+Mark Tilden used to build robots for NASA that ended up being destroyed on Mars, but after seven years of watching the results of his work meet violent ends thirty-six million miles from home, he decided to specialize in robots for earthlings.
+He left the space world for the toy world and teamed up with Wow Wee Toys Ltd. to create “Robosapien,” an intelligent robot with an attitude.1 The fourteen-inch-tall robot, which is operated by remote control, has great moves.
 In addition to walking forward, backward, and turning, he dances, raps, and gives karate chops.
 He can pick up small objects and even fling them across the room, and he does everything while grunting, belching, and emitting other “bodily” sounds.